lucas-fine/Bitshit/README.md

 b1    set the value of b to 1, or create it with 1 if it doesn't already exist

-c:a=b   compare a equals b, placing the result in c d:c!b   compare c does not equal b, placing the result in b
+c:a=b   compare a equals b, placing the result in c

+d:c!b   does c not equal b, placing the result in b e:c&b   does c and b both equal 1, placing the result in e f:c|b   does c or b equal 1, placing the result in f

 [c]   anything between [ and ] gets it's value printed to the screen

-e,    a character followed by a comma will take input (either 1 or 0) and place it in the variable [e]   print e
+A,    a character followed by a comma will take input (either 1 or 0) and place it in the variable [A]   print e

 ```